besing/frischeApp/README.md

 For learning reasons and out of interest in cutting edge technology, the Native App was realized through Facebook's React Native Framework.
 The project had a tight schedule, the complete coding until the first running MVP-like version took around one month.

-The current state of development is heavily considered as Beta.
+The current state of development is highly considered as Beta.